m1ra-k/VAMPASTA/README.md

 ## Play!

 You can play the WebGL build of *VAMPASTA!* at this [link](https://m1ra-k.github.io/play-VAMPASTA/)!
-(TODO) You may need to zoom in/out because the required sizing in browser is weird at the moment, sorry!
+You may need to zoom in/out because the required sizing in browser is weird at the moment, sorry (80% seems right)!
 Playing the build may be better, make sure to set the screen size to 800x720 though.

 ## Unity Editor Version